AlyaNovikova/Deep_Learning_course_Group5/README.md

 This repository contains the core code for our project.

-All auxiliary files are stored on a disk: [link]
+All auxiliary files are stored on a Google Disk: [link]

 Additionally, the disk contains the weights of the main models in the `models/` folder and the generated embeddings in the `embeddings/` folder.
 And `screencast/` folder contains files (videos) of the code running.